 Boilies are permitted to be used (in moderation) at Needham lake.

 Pike fishing and other predator species (including Zander) is only permitted from October 1st - March 31st and pike anglers must use only imitation lures or sea fish baits, As per rule book

 Middle Farm Lakes Barking Open All Year

 Day Tickets are no longer Available.
 Members Only

-The venue provides wheelchair accessible pegs and toilet facilities.
-Disabled anglers with proven mobility problems.
-May drive to their chosen peg at this venue.
+The venue provides wheelchair accessible pegs and onsite toilet facilities.
+Disabled anglers with proven mobility problems may drive to their chosen peg at this venue.

 You may snare the occasional carp.

 Plumb up carefully to find underwater features, fishing down the edge, down the track or across against the central island.
 Depths vary throughout.

 Reopening for fishing from Friday 23rd June 2023

 Manor Farm Lakes, Battisford - Open All Year - Members Only.